What happens when you live with HIV for nine months?

 At the last checkpoint in our support journey, you were six months into living with HIV and adjusting really well.
 If you consider that you’ve been on ARV treatment for just 9 months, you may be surprised at how well you’re feeling.
 By now, you have no side effects, and you’re feeling quite positive about the future.

 As an HIV-positive person, you’re becoming an example to others.
 You feel healthy, strong, and ready to take on the challenges of your life.
 Well done!
 We commend you on your resilience and your strength.

 You’ve stuck to your ARV treatment plan, and adjusted to living with HIV.
 You’re feeling healthy, capable, and you’re making progress with your life.
 Studies have revealed that, when people with HIV start ARV treatment as early as possible, and stick to their treatment plan, their life expectancy ends up about the same as someone who is not HIV-positive.

-It’s as simple as sticking to your treatment plan, committing to a healthy lifestyle, and making sure you make your health a priority.
-By now, you’re feeling better and that’s a great feeling!
+It’s as simple as sticking to your treatment plan, committing to a healthy lifestyle, and ensuring you make your health a priority.
+By now, you’re feeling better, and that’s a great feeling!

 Do you reflect on your progress as an HIV-positive person?

 We’d like to suggest that you take a moment to yourself today.
-Reflect upon the experiences you’ve tackled over the last nine months, from the first day you were diagnosed with HIV, and right up until today.
+Reflect upon the experiences you’ve tackled over the last 9 months, from the first day you were diagnosed with HIV, and right up to today.
 At first, you had so many questions, and were overwhelmed by information.

-Nowadays, however, your HIV status is not your first thought every day.
+Nowadays, however, your HIV status is not your first thought every morning.
 Instead, it’s become part of your life, and part of your living.
-You’re used to ensuring you take your ARV medication every day, and you keep your medical appointments.
+You’re used to taking your ARV medication every day, and you keep your medical appointments.